alielw/APS-NGS-day2-PM/README.md

 # Differential gene expression analyses
 #### Alison Wright

 The aim of this practical is to learn how to perform differential gene expression analyses.
 We will be using a dataset of expression data for 4 individuals of *Heliconius melpomene*.
 For each individual, two different wing regions have been sequenced.
 We will try to identify genes that are differentially expressed between wing regions.
+Samples are labelled I or A. I is the part of the wing that is iridescent, A is the top part of the wing, which is called the androchonial region.

 ## Table of contents